home-assistant/home-assistant.io/source/_integrations/ambient_station.markdown

 ## Local API Option

 This integration communicates with Ambient Weather PWS units via the Ambient Weather Cloud.
-Users wishing to explore a local option are encouraged to explore the [Ecowitt](https://www.ecowitt.com) family of devices, which are able to read RF signals directly from the PWS and transmit them to a variety of other applications, including [`ecowitt2mqtt`](https://github.com/bachya/ecowitt2mqtt) (which supports
+Users desiring a local option are encouraged to explore the [Ecowitt](https://www.ecowitt.com) family of devices, which are able to read RF signals directly from the PWS and transmit them to a variety of other applications, including [`ecowitt2mqtt`](https://github.com/bachya/ecowitt2mqtt) (which supports